Wittline/dataengineering-assignment/README.md

 - Define a strategy to allocate the discount values to the Sales table (e.g., in a new column) and define the necessary query/scripts to execute the logic.
 - Consider different scenarios/edge cases (e.g., depending on the data quality) and, optionally, propose possible solutions and/or scripts to handle such cases.

+# Exercise 2
+Implement the solution above, preferably using Python (with Pandas), Java, C#, or another programming language.
+You can also use a pseudo-code instead.
+Please make sure to provide comments where needed to the solution provided.